davidchambers/doctest/README.md

 # doctest

-[Doctests][1] are executable usage examples simply written inside a code comment.
+[Doctests][1] are executable usage examples sometimes found in "docstrings".
-Doctest verifies usage examples in JavaScript and CoffeeScript modules to ensure that your code is doing what it is supposed to do.
+JavaScript doesn't have docstrings, but inline documentation can be included in code comments. doctest finds and evaluates usage examples in code comments and reports any inaccuracies. doctest works with JavaScript and CoffeeScript modules.

 ### Example